-David Wilson, LLB (Hons.), FRSA, FRGS, Chairman of Governors
+David Wilson, LLB (Hons.), FRSA, FRGS, Chair of Governors

-David Wilson became a Governor of Forest School in December 2012 and Chairman in 2016.
+David Wilson became a Governor of Forest School in December 2012 and Chair in 2016.
 He is also a member of the Finance and General Purposes Committee.

 David is a solicitor and accredited mediator and works at Goldman Sachs in London as Managing Director and Senior Counsel.
 Prior to joining Goldman Sachs, David was a partner at Simmons & Simmons, specialising in litigation and working at its offices in London, Hong Kong and Abu Dhabi.